Introduction

 The File By drop-down allows a user to select the method of filing the flight with ATC.

-Interaction 1 Click the Forecast Winds dropdown button.
+Click the Forecast winds dropdown button.

-Interaction 2 Click the TEL list item.
+Click the NWS list item.

 Hazard source

-N-FP offers hourly updates of a more granular FHF hazard model for North America, resulting in more accurate hazard data for flight planning.
+N-FP offers hourly updates of a more granular FHF hazard model for North America, resulting in more accurate hazard data for Flight Planning.

-If "NONE" is selected, the system will fall back to the Wind Source selection, where TEL will provide the existing GRIB based hazard data, but NWS and UKM will not provide any hazard data to the system.
+If "NONE" is selected, the system will fall back to the Wind Source selection, where ERP will provide the existing GRIB based hazard data, but NWS and UKM will not provide any hazard data to the system.

-Interaction 1 Click the Driftdown Meth dropdown button.
+Click the Driftdown Meth dropdown button.

 The Driftdown Method dropdown allows the user to select the method of driftdown on a per-compute basis.

-Interaction 1 Click the Driftdown Eng dropdown button.
+Click the Driftdown Eng dropdown button.

-Interaction 2 Click the One Engine Out list item.
+Click the One Engine Out list item.

 The "Driftdown Eng" drop-down allows a user to select the engine scenario for driftdown, to be used on a per-compute basis.